Coronavirus forces states to order nearly one in three Americans to stay home

 “This is going to be the greatest crisis domestically since the Great Depression,” de Blasio told CNN, referring to the economic crisis of the 1930s.
 “This is why we need a full-scale mobilization of the American military.”

-Texas Governor Greg Abbot lamented the lack of personal protective equipment (PPE) available for health workers.
+Texas Governor Greg Abbott lamented the lack of personal protective equipment (PPE) available for health workers.
 He said they were seeing delivery dates in July.

 “That’s not going to work.
 We need delivery dates tomorrow,” Abbott said at a briefing.
 “We have ready money today for anybody who can sell us PPE.
 We’ll cut you a check on the spot.”

-“Not only is New York trying to get resources themselves, but we’re going to be pouring it in from the federal government,” he told CBS News.

-U.S. drugmaker Merck & Co Inc said it delivered 500,000 donated masks to New York City on Sunday morning.
-Facebook Inc said it was donating to healthcare workers 720,000 masks it had bought in case of more wildfires in California.

-Reporting by Jonnelle Marte and Barbara Goldberg in New York; Additional reporting by Stephanie Kelly in New York and Andrea Shalal and Susan Heavey in Washington; Writing by Lisa Shumaker; Editing by Bill Berkrot and Daniel Wallis
+Reporting by Jonnelle Marte and Barbara Goldberg in New York; Additional reporting by Stephanie Kelly in New York and Richard Cowan, Andrea Shalal and Susan Heavey in Washington; Writing by Lisa Shumaker; Editing by Bill Berkrot, Daniel Wallis and Peter Cooney